 In the star-studded 1974 amateur draft, the Pittsburgh Pirates selected the 17-year-old infielder Hargis in the second round.
 (In the first round, a Cabrillo High teammate, outfielder Kevin Drake, was selected by the Houston Astros.)

 After signing a contract for a bonus described as “enough to buy a new car,”1 Hargis was assigned to the Gulf Coast League Pirates of the Rookie League where he played in one game with one plate appearance.
 Shortly he was re-assigned to the Niagara Falls Pirates of the short-season New York-Penn League.
-In 62 games, Hargis batted 295 with 2 homers and 28 RBIs at shortstop.
+In 62 games, Hargis batted .295 with two homers and 28 RBIs at shortstop.
 He demonstrated good speed by stealing 20 bases in 23 attempts.

 In 1975 Hargis was assigned to the Salem (Virginia) Pirates of the Class A Carolina League, where he played in 134 games at shortstop and part of one contest at third base.
-Hargis hit .268 for Salem with 2 home runs, 53 RBIs, and 17 stolen bases.
+Hargis hit .268 for Salem with two home runs, 53 RBIs, and 17 stolen bases.
 Hargis’s fielding was the most telling line in his statistical summary, but not for a very impressive reason: He made 45 errors in 618 chances at shortstop.

 The spring of 1976 saw Hargis moving up the minor-league ladder, playing for the Shreveport Captains of the Double-A Texas League.
-In 130 games playing second base and shortstop, he hit .272 with 3 home runs, 39 RBIs, and 19 stolen bases.
+In 130 games playing second base and shortstop, he hit .272 with three home runs, 39 RBIs, and 19 stolen bases.
 He showed considerable improvement defensively, cutting his errors to 17 in 658 chances at the two middle-infield positions.

 Hargis reached Triple A in 1977, playing for the Columbus Clippers of the International League.
-His hitting still showed he was a prototypical weak-hitting utility infielder:.252 in 104 games with 4 home runs and 52 RBIs.
+His hitting still showed he was a prototypical weak-hitting utility infielder: .252 in 104 games with four home runs and 52 RBIs.
 On July 24 Hargis notably hit two home runs including a grand slam for six RBIs in a 7-6 victory over Charleston.
 Not known for his power, Hargis commented, “That’s the first time in my life I ever hit two homers in a game — except for Little League.”2 He made 17 errors in 412 chances, predominantly at shortstop, and stole 13 bases.